Trencher (tableware)

-A trencher (from Old French tranchier 'to cut') is a type of tableware, commonly used in medieval cuisine.
+A trencher (from Old French trancher 'to cut') is a type of tableware, commonly used in medieval cuisine.
 A trencher was originally a flat round of (usually stale) bread used as a plate, upon which the food could be placed to eat.
 At the end of the meal, the trencher could be eaten with sauce, but could also be given as alms to the poor.
 Later the trencher evolved into a small plate of metal or wood, typically circular and completely flat, without the lip or raised edge of a plate.
 Trenchers of this type are still used, typically for serving food that does not involve liquid; for example, the cheeseboard.

 In language

 An individual salt dish or squat open salt cellar placed near a trencher was called a "trencher salt".

 A "trencherman" is a person devoted to eating and drinking, often to excess; one with a hearty appetite, a gourmand.
 A secondary use, generally archaic, is one who frequents another's table, in essence a pilferer of another's food.

 A "trencher-fed pack" is a pack of foxhounds or harriers in which the hounds are kept individually by hunt members and only assembled as a pack to hunt.
 Usually, a pack of hounds are maintained together as a pack in kennels.